How to Make Money With an Online Drop Shipping Business

 As with any online business, you want to be in a market that is “hot” and where there is a large number of people ready to buy the products you sell.
 In the best-case scenario, the niche you specialize in should also match one of your personal interests.

 If you have a passion for a certain market or type of product, that enthusiasm will make your marketing efforts, and by extension your business, stronger.
-Not only that, but you'll actually enjoy what you're doing which will making your work feel more enjoyable.
+Not only that, but you'll actually enjoy what you're doing which will make your work feel more enjoyable.

 Fortunately, there are drop shipping companies that work with just about every market, niche, and type of product.
 This includes baby items, yoga clothes, electronics, clothing, art, books, beauty supplies, supplements, home and garden items and more.

-A great place to check for hot niches is big online e-commerce platforms like Amazon.
+A great place to check for hot niches is big online e-commerce platforms like Amazon. and eBay.
 Whatever items are on the bestseller lists there could be a great fit for a drop shipping business.
 But also keep an eye on trends you see on Facebook and other social networks.
 Also, look for products that are in the news, and listen to the products your friends and family are talking about.